williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 19 May 2025
+* Companies don't have a coordination problem.
+Companies have a [prioritisation](https://www.linkedin.com/posts/williammilisic_leadership-productivity-strategy-activity-7328642288849436672-ep2R) problem.

 ## 18 May 2025
 * “*If people never did silly things nothing intelligent would ever get done.*" - Ludwig Wittgenstein<br/><br/>
 * "*You do not really understand something unless you can explain it to your grandmother.*" - Einstein